springfall2008/batpred/docs/apps-yaml.md

 When configured in apps.yaml, control communication from Predbat to GivTCP is via REST which bypasses some issues with MQTT.

-- **givtcp_rest** - One entry per Inverter, sets the GivTCP REST API URL ([http://homeassistant.local:6345](http://homeassistant.local:6345) is the normal address and port for the first inverter, and the same address but ending :6346 if you have a second inverter - if you haven't a second inverter, delete the second line.<BR>
+- **givtcp_rest** - One entry per Inverter, sets the GivTCP REST API URL ([http://homeassistant.local:6345](http://homeassistant.local:6345) is the normal address and port for the first inverter, and the same address but ending :6346 if you have a second inverter - if you don't have a second inverter
+(or if you have multiple AIO's that are controlled through the gateway), delete the second line.<BR>
 If you are using Docker then change 'homeassistant.local' to the Docker IP address.

 *TIP:* You can replace *homeassistant.local* with the IP address of your Home Assistant server if you have it set to a fixed IP address.